 Additionally, the rise of data protection regulations around the world has added an extra layer of urgency to the need for all companies to implement concrete data protection measures.
 Big companies, are, in many cases, way ahead of the game, having already built their cybersecurity policies and tested them over the course of the last few years.
 Let’s have a look at the most successful ways to protect data in an organization and ensure corporate data security.

 1. Knowing where data is and where it’s going

 One of the most crucial steps towards efficient data protection is knowing exactly what data is being stored and where.
-By accurately identifying their data flow and its vulnerable points, companies can take informed decisions concerning the measures they need to take to protect it.
+By accurately identifying their data flow and its vulnerable points, companies can make informed decisions concerning the measures they need to take to protect it.

 Large organizations use data discovery tools to scan company networks for sensitive data and, when finding it on computers not authorized to access it, they frequently have the option of deleting or encrypting it.
 In the age of data protection regulations, transparency is key both for compliance and for building effective data protection policies.

 2. The use of encryption across the board

 From encrypted hard drives, USBs, and phones to data encrypted prior to its transfer to the cloud or onto portable devices, encryption has become an essential step to protect company data and secure sensitive information.

 Encryption tackles two common data protection vulnerabilities in today’s global economy: a workforce always on the move and the rise of remote work.
 With devices frequently leaving the safety of company networks, encryption ensures that, in case of theft or loss, the sensitive data they contain is inaccessible to outsiders.